 Bulletin boards can be a unique and useful tool in education if used properly.
 Due to a lack of funds and resources, field trips to historical sites and structures can represent a challenge.
 Bulletin Boards help fill that void through visual stimulation.
-Objects on the board can grab the attention of students, make them think and/or question, and engage them in the current curriculum.
-When I can, and when resources allow me to, I change the class bulletin board to draw my students’ attention to new material.
-This past week my U.S. History classes began their unit on the Civil Rights Movement.
-When I changed the bulletin board for this unit (featured image on the header), I incorporated a new item; something my students helped create.
+Objects on the board can grab the attention of students, make them think and/orContinue reading “Displaying and Teaching the Confederate Flag in the Classroom (Part 3)”

 Today is the anniversary of the terrorist attacks on the World Trade Center in 2001.
 Like many school districts I’m sure, the county had us talk to students about the event.

 I decided to inhale my lunch today so I could blog this while it was fresh on my mind.
 On the first day back from Spring Break we, as a class, began our unit on the Civil Rights Movement and the Vietnam War.
 While discussing the States’ Rights Democratic Party (Dixiecrats) convention in 1948, and theContinue reading ““What Does the Confederate Battle Flag Mean to You?””

 I have yet to come up with a catchy title for a bullet list of mini-posts as good as Andy Hall’s Canister or Brooks Simpson’s News and Notes.
 I am also still wrapped up in my incredible experience at the 37th annual Appalachian Studies Association conference at Marshall University.
-My next several posts will likely be about that experience, but there is a lot that I am neglecting.
-So, here’s my list of items that do not warrant a full post of their own.
-Continue reading “Falling Behind”
+My next several posts will likely be about that experience, butContinue reading “Falling Behind”